buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 [platform]
 os = "linux"
 ```
-These cases are similar to the previous one, but we can change the warning message.
+These cases are similar to the previous one, but we the warning message will be changed.

 ```bash
 pack buildpack package <buildpack> --config ./package.toml --publish